Chris-Dussourd/Stock_Bot_Simple/README.md

   6. Loops over multiple new_buy_proportions, buy_propotions, and/or sell_proportions and calculates profit for each.

-#Simple trading bot
+# Simple trading bot

 - Based on the estimated profit on price history data, set a particular new_buy_propotion, buy_proportion, and/or sell_proportion for each ticker.
 As of right now, this is something that needs to be done manually in InitialTransactionsDictionary.py.
 - Setup additional parameters for the bot to use.
-Examples
+Examples:
     1. transactions[ticker]['Available Balance'] - amount of money available for each ticker
     2. transactions['Max Buys'] - the maximum number of times the bot can buy the same stock
 - Open and run 'Main_Bot_Runner.py'.
 Bot will place buy and and sell orders on your TD Ameritrade account.
 I recommend setting the sell_proportion at 3 percent or more; otherwise, TD Ameritrade may contact you to make trades less frequently.